Matt-Jennings-GitHub/Matt-Jennings.github.io/_portfolio/CocktailClassifier.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/CocktailClassifier/Cocktails.png" alt="Cocktail Classifier App Demonstration">

-Based on it's training data, the app assigns a probability to each type of cocktail.
+Based on its training data, the app assigns a probability to each type of cocktail.

 ## How it works

-We make use of a convolutional neural network, a machine learning model which can very effectivley capture patterns and shapes present in the image pixel data to make a prediction.
+We make use of a convolutional neural network: a deep learning model which can very effectivley capture patterns and shapes present in the image pixel data to make a prediction.

-Using transfer learning from the pretrained VGG16 model on the imagenet dataset, an additional dense layer with 256 neurons is added to the network and fed into our output layer with 13 neurons, corresponding to each drink type we seek to classify.
+Transfer learning is used, with our feature selector as the VGG16 model pretrained on the ImageNet dataset.
+An additional dense layer with 256 neurons is added to the network and fed into our output layer with 13 neurons, each corresponding to a drink type we seek to classify.

 ```python
 # Drink Types